Mi Fang

 Mi Fang (died 223), courtesy name Zifang, was a Chinese military general and politician serving under the warlord Liu Bei in the late Eastern Han dynasty.
 He was also the younger brother of Mi Zhu, who also served Liu Bei.
 In 219, Mi Fang surrendered to Liu Bei's ally-turned rival Sun Quan, directly resulting in the loss of Jing Province (covering present-day Hubei and Hunan) and the death of Guan Yu.
 The Australian Sinologist Rafe de Crespigny notes that Mi Fang had the remarkable record of serving each of the leaders of the Three Kingdoms during his lifetime.

 Early life

 Mi Fang was from Qu County (朐縣), Donghai Commandery (東海郡), which is present-day Lianyungang, Jiangsu.
-He was born in an extremely rich merchant family, which had over 10,000 slaves and guests.
+He was born in an extremely rich merchant family, which had over 10,000 servants and guests.
 Mi Fang and his elder brother Mi Zhu were said to be proficient in horsemanship and archery.
 Along with the Chen clan (led by Chen Gui and Chen Deng), the Mi family served under Tao Qian, the Governor of Xu Province (徐州; present-day northern Jiangsu).